Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 4.6 Detection integrity¶

 We assume that nearby detections on different tiles belong to the same object.
 A buffer of 10 m is then used to merge detections across tiles, ensuring the detected object to be correctly delimited (Fig. 6).
 The average detection score is calculated for each feature.
 The class of the feature with the largest area is assigned to the final merged polygon.
-The processed results can be re-evaluated for direct comparison with the vectorised GT features.
+The processed results can be directly compared with the GT.

 4.7 Result filtering¶